orientechnologies/orientdb-docs/OrientJS-Query-Live-Query.md

 You can execute Live Queries using the `db.liveQuery()` method with a [`LIVE SELECT`](SQL-Live-Select.md) statement passed as its argument.

-> IMPORTANT: From OrientDB 2.2.x in order to make live query works the token must be enabled.
+> IMPORTANT: From OrientDB 2.2.x in order to make live query work the token must be enabled.
 See [here](OrientJS-Server.md#using-tokens)

 ## Understanding Live Queries